johnlangen/BiomedicalImageAnalysis/README.md

 John Langenderfer
 - responsible for basicDensenet.ipynb and Densenet.ipynb
--  basic containing no normalization, data augmentation, ect.
+- where basicDensent containing no normalization, data augmentation, ect.

 Scott Winters
-- responsible for
+- responsible for InceptionRestNetV2

 Avery Merlo
 - responsible for Xception.ipynb